PlanQK/AnomalyDetectionWithGANs/README.md

-# Quantum GAN: Outlier Detection in a Docker Cotainer
+# Quantum GAN: Outlier Detection in a Docker Container
-This repository contains a semi supervised method to perform outlier detecion with a (simulated) quantum computer.
+This repository contains a semi supervised method to perform outlier detection with a (simulated) quantum computer.
 The core algorithm returns an outlier score, but a threshold of the outlier score is optimized with the labelled input.

 ## Prerequisites